hamigua2000/xxmarket/README.md

 ## What is it?

-`xxmarket.py` is a Python3 program that, given an in file in JSON format, creates a Postscript file containing both useful and essential charts for playing an 18XX railroad game.
+`xxmarket.py` is a Python3 command-line program that, given an in file in JSON format, creates a Postscript file containing both useful and essential charts for playing an 18XX railroad game.
 These charts include a 2-dimensional stock market (Market), an area for stocks owned by the bank (Bank Pool), a chart of par values (Par Chart), an area to indicate the type of the current round (Round Tracker), and an area to keep track of each company's current earnings per share (Revenue Tracker).

 ## Philosophy

-ALL configuration data for the output is contained in the JSON input file.
-If you want to change the paper size or orientation, the colors of anything, the sizes of the cells, the fonts, etc., etc., etc., it's all in the JSON file.
+`xxmarket` is meant to be a non-interactive tool that is driven by plain text data.
+There is no graphical user interface to learn, no repetitive mousing, no WYSIWYG.
+To this end, *ALL* configuration data for the output is contained in the JSON input file.
+If you want to change the paper size or orientation, the colors of anything, the sizes of the cells, the fonts, etc., etc., etc., then you can do so by editing the JSON input file.

-The intended workflow is
+The intended work-flow is

 1. Futz with JSON input file.
 2. Run `xxmarket.py` and generate output.